GeneralEmbeddedCLibraries/boot/README.md

 Application code must have a ***Application Header*** in order to validate data integritiy of image.

 ### **3. Revision module**
-Revision module provides information of application header.
+[Revision module](https://github.com/GeneralEmbeddedCLibraries/revision) provides information of application header.

-TODO: Add more info here...
+### **4. FSM module**
+[FSM module](https://github.com/GeneralEmbeddedCLibraries/fsm) provides state transitions and timings spend in each state of bootloader.

 ## **Limitations**